 But mechanical keyboards are not to everyone’s liking.
 Laptops still ship with tried and true rubber dome and scissors design, and there’s some worthy desktop keyboards that are still not mechanical.
 While you might shell out over $100 for a mechanical keyboard with plenty of customization features, a non-mechanical keyboard with similar features can be had for a fraction of the price.
 If you like a quiet work environment, your wallet is thin, and you'd rather buy a new keyboard when it starts malfunctioning, then the old rubber dome might be for you.

 But aren't the rubber dome keyboards membrane?
 And aren't membranes bad?
 Well, these days, the standard keyboard is a membrane with a rubber dome on top.
 The rubber domes return the key to the up position by acting as a spring.
 The keycaps of a laptop keyboard usually consist of a scissor mechanism on top of rubber domes, on top of a membrane.
 As such, nowadays, "membrane keyboard" usually refers to rubber dome keyboards.

 In the end, it's all a matter of personal preference and you will find the right keyboard after you test several and find 'the' one.
 This scribbler, for one, can't let go of his Sun Type 6 which is over 15 years old and rubber dome based.

-With this criteria, we selected the best keyboard for Mac programmers, the best ergonomic keyboard for heavy coders, the best portable -in two compact sizes-, and the absolutely best mechanical keyboard for programmers.
+With this criteria, we selected the best keyboard for Mac programmers, the best ergonomic keyboard for heavy coders, the best portable and the absolute best mechanical keyboard for programmers.
 Plenty of options for every desk size, typing style and customization needs.
 We also selected the best budget category for the new programmers who don't want to break the bank.